- HPV is spread through direct skin to skin contact.

 How can I prevent or lower my chances of getting HPV or genital warts?

 The safest way to prevent getting other types of HPV is to NOT have sexual contact.

-If you are having sexual contact, it is important to know that you can reduce your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
+If you are having sexual contact, it is important to know that you can lessen your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
 Using condoms every time you have sex gives you some protection, but condoms aren’t perfect.
-Condoms don’t cover a man’s scrotum (the sack where the testicles are located) which can become infected with HPV.
+Condoms don’t cover the scrotum (the sack where the testicles are located) which can become infected with HPV.
 It just takes skin-to-skin contact to get the virus.
-Avoid having oral sex to prevent to certain HPV infections that may cause oropharynx cancers (back of throat, base of tongue and tonsils).
+Avoid having oral sex to prevent certain HPV infections that may cause oropharynx cancers (cancers in the back of throat, base of tongue and tonsils).
 Dental dams may offer some protection against HPV infections from oral sex with a partner who has HPV.

-Is it true that there’s a vaccine for girls that lessens your chances of getting HPV?
+Is there a vaccine that lessens my chance of getting HPV?

 Is it normal to feel upset about having HPV or genital warts?

 Yes.
 Lots of people feel worried.
 Some women may also be upset with their partner.
-It is important to become informed about HPV and share your feelings and concerns with your health care provider.
+It is important to learn about HPV and share your feelings and concerns with your health care provider.
 Talk with your health care provider about whether you should get the HPV vaccine.